mautrix/docs/bridges/go/discord/relay.md

     a private room (and avoid leaking the webhook secret to everyone else in the room being bridged), e.g.
     `!discord set-relay !26DmcJd3cQ...:example.com --url https://discord.com/...`

+To get avatars to show up, you must set the `public_address` field in the `bridge` section to a public https address that Discord can use to reach the bridge (the same server as defined in the `appservice` section).
+Discord will use the `/mautrix-discord/avatar/{server}/{id}/{hash}` endpoint on the provided address to download avatars.